

 It is important to understand your obligations in undertaking in person invigilated examinations, failure to do so may result in being dismissed from the examination venue and reported to the relevant college in accordance with the University’s policy on Academic Integrity.

-• Student ID cards and Disability Access Plans must be presented at every examination.
+• Student ID cards or other photographic identification must be presented at every examination.

-• Limited bag storage facilities are available at exam venues we strongly advise you to not bring any items other than those permitted.
+• There are no bag storage facilities available at exam venues, therefore we strongly advise you to not bring any items other than those permitted.

 • Eligible NESB cardholders will receive additional time provisions.

-• Writing materials (e.g. pens, eraser) in a transparent pencil case or clear plastic sleeve only
+• Writing materials e.g. pens, pencils, eraser in a transparent pencil case or clear plastic sleeve

-No items are allowed eg. mobile phones or wallets in the examination room except the permitted items listed above, specified in your exam timetable or advised by your topic coordinator.
+• Any items not listed above, specified in your exam timetable or advised by your topic coordinator are not permitted.

 Eligibility